Summer in Vermont: 13 Dreamy Destinations

 Middlebury

 Located in the middle of the state is none other than Middlebury, the perfect destination for summer in Vermont.
-It’s a college town during most of the year because it’s where Middlebury College is located, but it also has some fun museums, hikes, and even a vineyard.
+It’s a cute college town because it’s where Middlebury College is located, and it has a great historic downtown.

 What to Do in Middlebury

-You’ll absolutely want to add Lake Dunmore to your travel itinerary if you’re visiting Middlebury.
+You’ll absolutely want to add lovely Lake Dunmore to your travel itinerary if you’re visiting Middlebury.
 This huge lake is the perfect spot for camping, walking trails, and even swimming.
-The Lincoln Peak Vineyard is a fun spot for a more luxurious experience, and the Henry Sheldon Museum is perfect for learning about the state’s history.
+Nearby Lincoln Peak Vineyard is a fun spot for wine tasting and live music, and the Henry Sheldon Museum is perfect for learning and cooling off on a hot summer day!

 Manchester

-Located a short distance from Bennington is the beautiful town of Manchester!
-It’s commonly visited for being home to Hildene, which is where one of Abraham Lincoln’s children lived.
-It is also home to luxury outlets, making it the perfect place for shopping.
+Another popular destination spot in Vermont for summer is the beautiful town of Manchester.
+It’s commonly visited for being home to Hildene, the historic estate where one of Abraham Lincoln’s children lived.
+It is also home to luxury outlets, making it the perfect place for some summer shopping!

 What to Do in Manchester